shre-db/OCT-Retinal-Disease-Detection-CNN/README.md

 **Precision-Recall limitations**

-- High recall but relatively lower precision suggests some over-prediction of abnormal cases.
+- Slightly higher recall but relatively lower precision suggests some over-prediction of abnormal cases.
 In other words, the model is being more inclusive, making an effort to avoid missing any positive instances (minimizing false negatives) even if it means allowing more false positives.
 - Predicted probability thresholds may need adjustment to balance precision and recall for clinical use.

 ## Model Versioning